Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 We saw above that any data received by graphite for a point in between an interval is adjusted to get the timestamp at the beginning of the interval.
-Furthermore, during aggregation (say, aggregating 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes those 10 intervals. (i.e. the timestamp of the first point) So essentially, graphite likes to show metric values before they actually
+Furthermore, during aggregation (say, aggregating sets of 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes those 10 intervals. (i.e. the timestamp of the first point) So essentially, graphite likes to show metric values before they actually